Felicity Castagna

 Felicity Castagna is an Australian writer.
 She won the young adult fiction prize at the 2014 Prime Minister's Literary Awards for her book, The Incredible Here and Now and the 2022 Writing for Young Adults Victorian Premier's Literary Awards for her book, Girls in Boys' Cars.

 Early life and education

 Castagna was born in Australia, but travelled with her family and lived in North America and Asia.
-She competed a BA at the University of Sydney, followed by a GradDipEd at the University of New England.
+She earned a BA at the University of Sydney, followed by a GradDipEd at the University of New England.
 In 2015 she graduated from Western Sydney University with a PhD for her thesis "Space, anxiety and the politics of belonging in suburban Australia".

 Career

 Castagna's career began as an English teacher.
 Since completing her PhD in 2015, she has been a lecturer in creative writing at Western Sydney University.
 In addition she has been active as a writing teacher and mentor with Writing NSW and a number of community-based cultural and literary groups.